 Aluminum is all around us.
 As the most abundant metal in the earth’s crust, fully 8 percent of the ground beneath our feet is made up of aluminum.
 We all consume small amounts of aluminum constantly – in the food we eat, the water we drink and the air we breathe.

 As a result, the scientific community has explored for decades the potential human health effects of ordinary environmental exposure to aluminum.
-The mainstream scientific consensus is clear -- there is no evidence that normal day-to-day use of aluminum products – whether in food, cookware, drinking water, deodorant, medicines or cosmetics – causes any adverse health effects.
+The mainstream scientific consensus is clear -- there is no evidence that normal day-to-day use of aluminum products – whether in food, cookware, drinking water, antiperspirants, medicines or cosmetics – causes any adverse health effects.

 Myth: Exposure to aluminum causes Alzheimer’s Disease